Art & Digital Media Department

 Art & Digital Media

-Completely renovated and expanded Steel Plant opens in Spring 2019
+Completely renovated and expanded Steel Plant is now open!

 The programs of the Department of Art and Digital Media give students the opportunity to develop as artists, designers, digital media creators, and scholars in facilities that support both traditional media, such as painting and sculpture, and the latest developments in new media.

-Beginning in Spring 2019, the programs will be housed in the totally renovated and expanded Steel Plant, with four state-of-the-art digital labs, new traditional media studios, a maker space for advanced 3-D and large format 2-D printing, as well as an interior garden with café and gallery that exhibits regional and international artists as well as the work of our students.
+Beginning in Spring 2019, the programs are housed in the newly renovated and expanded Steel Plant, with four state-of-the-art digital labs, new traditional media studios, a maker space for advanced 3-D and large format 2-D printing, as well as an interior garden with café and gallery that exhibits regional and international artists as well as the work of our students.

 The Department’s degrees offer both a strong foundation and the opportunity to explore several specializations.